 Miniserver Snapshots are an amazing tool for your operations department.
-They allow you to create a disk image of a running system that can be used as template to create new servers, or to re-image an existing one.
+They allow you to create a disk image of a running system that can be used as a template to create new servers or to re-image an existing one.

 Just because you're implementing a data backup system doesn't mean you can't benefit from Miniserver Snapshots, especially: